temporalio/sdk-ruby/README.md

 ##### Automatic Time Skipping

-Anytime a workflow result is waiting on, the time-skipping server automatically advances to the next event it can.
+Anytime a workflow result is waited on, the time-skipping server automatically advances to the next event it can.
 To manually advance time before waiting on the result of the workflow, the `WorkflowEnvironment.sleep` method can be used on the environment itself.
 If an activity is running, time-skipping is disabled.